code-423n4/2024-09-fenix-finance/README.md

 - The user gained more voting power than expected by his actions
 - Attaching veNFT to mVeNFT resulted in the complete loss of the user's veNFT
 - The user has blocked the distribution in gauge by his actions
+- The user has blocked other users in mVeNft by their actions
 - An action that should have been available only from the owner's side was called from a third-party user
+- Incorrect distribution of emissions between gauges

 ## Attack ideas (where to focus for bugs)